 January to February

 This is a very dry time of year that results in an influx of raptors.
-It can be quite hot around midday, but much more pleasant in the mornings and evenings.
-Those also happen to be the times when bird watching is best.
+It can be quite hot around midday, but much more pleasant in the mornings and evenings when bird watching is best.

 The rainy season is in full swing during these months.
 This coincides with breeding season for many of the birds, which means they are especially active, beautiful and loud!
 Be warned that the humidity can be quite intense during this time.